systemctl-hibernate

 $ systemctl hibernate

-Force hibernate (ignore inhibitors)$ systemctl hibernate --force
+Force hibernation, ignoring inhibitors$ systemctl hibernate --force

-Hibernate without wall message$ systemctl hibernate --no-wall
+Hibernate without sending a wall message to logged-in users$ systemctl hibernate --no-wall

 SYNOPSIS